-To this end, we construct a panel data set that covers 63 countries, of which 54 have introduced a national LP between 1990 and 2013.
-Using this data set, we find robust evidence that in the year in which a national LP is introduced, there is a large and significant increase in the number and value of MS acquisitions.
-This effect though is present only in domestic horizontal MS acquisitions (the acquirer and target firms are located in the same country and are horizontally related).
+We construct a panel data set that covers 63 countries, of which 54 have introduced a national LP between 1990 and 2013.
+We find robust evidence that once an LP is introduced, there is a large and significant increase in the number and value of domestic horizontal MS acquisitions (the acquirer and target firms are located in the same country and are horizontally related).
 We do not find an effect in the case of non-horizontal acquisitions, or in the case of cross-border acquisitions.
+Moreover, the increase in domestic horizontal MS acquisitions is present only in the short-run - within a year or two after the LP is introduced - there is no permanent increase in MS acquisitions after the LP is already in place.
+These findings suggests that the increase in MS acquisitions is driven by colluding firms which react quickly to the introduction of the LP.

-However, the increase in domestic horizontal MS acquisitions is present only when the LP is likely to destabilize cartels.
-This is particularly the case when (i) antitrust enforcement is effective, (ii) cartel infringement is subject to criminal sanctions, or (iii) the level of corruption is low.
-If these criteria are not met, the LP is unlikely to have a deterrent effect and hence it is not surprising that it also has no effect on MS acquisitions.
-We also find that the effect is present only when acquiring an MS in large firms and when the acquirer obtains a 10% - 25% stake in the target firms.
-Such stakes are significant in size, but normally do not trigger merger notification.
+If MS acquisitions are indeed a reaction to the destabilizing effect of the LP on collusive agreements, we should expect to see an effect only when the LP has a deterrent effect.
+Consistent with this idea, we find that the introduction of an LP has a significant and large effect on domestic horizontal MS acquisitions only when (i) antitrust enforcement is effective, (ii) cartel infringement is subject to criminal sanctions, and (iii) the level of corruption is low.
+We also find that the LP has a significant effect only on acquisitions of domestic horizontal MS stakes in large firms and when the acquired stake is in the range of 10% - 25%.
+Such stakes are significant in size, but normally do not trigger merger notification.10

-&lt;sup>8For a review of LPs in different countries, see OECD (2012) and UNCTAD (2010).
+8For a review of LPs in different countries, see OECD (2012) and UNCTAD (2010).

-&lt;sup>9In the latter case, firms play the Nash equilibrium once the LP is introduced.
+9In the latter case, firms play the Nash equilibrium once the LP is introduced.
 As mentioned above, Reynolds and Snapp (1986), Bresnahan and Salop (1986), Farrell and Shapiro (1990), and Shelegia and Spiegel (2012) show that MS acquisitions lead to less competitive outcomes.

 The idea of using the introduction of an LP as a negative shock to collusive agreements was first used by Sovinsky and Helland (2018).
 They argue that the 1993 revision of the U.S. LP and its adjustment in 1995 have reduced the gains from collusive relationships in the form of research joint ventures (RJV).
 They find a significant drop in the probability of joining an RJV after 1993.
-Dong, Massa, and Zaldokas (2016) show that the introduction of LPs in 63 countries between 1990 and 2012 led to more cartel convictions and lower average gross margins of affected firms, and moreover, was followed by an increase of takeovers and mergers with rivals in the range of 0.5-0.7%.
-In a similar vein, Marx and Zhou (2015) find that the EC's LP, first introduced in 1996, had a significant and robust large positive effect on full mergers.
-Unlike the first paper that studies RJV and the last two papers that study mergers and acquisitions, we are interested in the effect of LPs on MS acquisitions as an indirect evidence for the proposition that MS lessens competition.
+Bourveau, She, and Zaldokas (2018) show that following the introduction of an LP in a given country, U.S. firms, which trade with that country, start sharing more detailed information in their financial disclosure that may facilitate collusion and is associated with higher future profitability.
+Dong, Massa, and Zaldokas (2018) show that the introduction of LPs in 63 countries between 1990 and 2012 led to more cartel convictions and lower average gross margins of affected firms, and moreover, was followed by almost doubling of the expenditure of firms on mergers and acquisitions.
+Interestingly, the effect is much smaller when they restrict attention to horizontal mergers (Table IA3 in their Internet Appendix).
+In a similar vein, Marx and Zhou (2015) study mergers among cartel co-conspirators in the European Union and find that the European Commission's LP appears to have expediated mergers.11